Man dies in hospital; 2018 wildfire death toll rises to 86

 “He had a hard time keeping his lungs functioning,” Jessee Ernest said.
 “He put up a really good fight.”

 Paul Ernest had been hospitalized since Nov.
-8, when the fast-moving fire raced across the Sierra Nevada foothills, destroying nearly 15,000 homes in the city of 27,000 and surrounding hamlets, and he had to be flown to a Sacramento-area hospital, Jessee Ernest said.
+8, when the fast-moving fire raced across the Sierra Nevada foothills, destroying nearly 15,000 homes in the city of 27,000 and surrounding hamlets.
+That day he had to be flown to a Sacramento-area hospital, Jessee Ernest said.

 Jessee Ernest said that on the day of the fire, his father and mother, Suzie Ernest, tried to flee in their car but abandoned vehicles and fallen power lines blocked their path and they returned home and jumped on their all-terrain vehicles along with a neighbor to try and escape the inferno.